wazuh/wazuh-documentation/source/installation-guide/basic/all-in-one-deployment/index.rst

 To guarantee the expected performance of the Wazuh components the host must meet the hardware requirements described in the :ref:`requirements <installation_requirements>` section.

-The user can choose between Step-by-step installation, a manual way of carrying out the process, and Unattended installation, an automated way using a script:
+The user can choose between step-by-step installation, a manual way of carrying out the process, or unattended installation, an automated way using a script:

 .. toctree::